bkager/Tiny-node-cookbook/recipe-greeter.md

 The output of the program appears on the command line: a random greeting!

-Run it a few more times and get different greetings.
+Run it a few more times and get different outputs from the random greeting generator.

-Notice that this program doesn't take any input--you can't, for example, give it a person's name to greet when you run it.
+Notice that this program doesn't take any input--you can't, for example, give it a person's name when you run it to have it greet them specifically.
 We'll add that in the next recipe, and look at the Node process module at the same time.

 ### Bonus recipes